4ms/metamodule-docs-website/docs/action_menu.md

 ## Actions

 ### Auto-map All
-This action attempts to maps all knobs and jacks in the order that they appear in the module.
+This action attempts to map all knobs and jacks in the order that they appear in the module.
 Existing maps will be preserved, and new Knob Sets will be created if needed.